- Posts: 199

 "I was not there to see the first few minutes."
 He replied.

 "Yeah, well I was."
 I continued.
 "It bypassed other ships along the way and went straight for the Houston."
 I looked over at Joe.
 He seemed pale.
-I think my argument had persuaded him.
+I think my argument had finally persuaded him.
 He sat there silently.
 "Listen Joe, I'm planning to turn myself in tomorrow for going AWOL.
 I can't hold on to this much guilt."
+He was quiet for a moment.

 "I understand, I'll go with you."
 He replied.